2023 Philadelphia City Council election: 5th District

-Incumbent Darrell L. Clarke is retiring.
+Incumbent Darrell L. Clarke retired.
 Clarke announced his retirement less than two weeks before the deadline to submit ballot petitions, in what media interpreted as an attempt to prevent state senator Sharif Street's preferred candidate from making the ballot.
 However, both Clarke's and Street's preferred successors failed to make the ballot, as did every other candidate except for one.